ChaoticOfChaos/Python-Cheat-Chat/README.md

 7. Execute the Main File With Python
 8. Make a Chat with (.new) Command (But Select the 'Connection' insted 'Host' Option)
 9. Done!

+## Update
+Now Python Cheat Chat is "Universal" Then Are Used "\\" From Windows, Now Use: "/" Who can be used in both platforms